-- (1) The Complainant will be requested to put his or her complaint in writing, if this has not already occurred.
-A written complaint is not necessary and a complaint may proceed without one. - (2) The Title IX Coordinator/Compliance Officer will discuss the situation with the Complainant and answer any questions.
-Interim measures and accommodations available to the - Complainant will be discussed, along with other options outlined in Section 10.5 above. - (3) The Title IX Coordinator/Compliance Officer will notify the Respondent in writing that a informal complaint has been filed against him or her.
-This notice will include known details such as the parties involved, the college policies that are alleged to have been violated, and the conduct allegedly constituting the policy violation.
-The Title IX
+- (1) The Title IX Coordinator/Compliance Officer will discuss the situation with the Complainant and answer any questions.
+Interim measures and accommodations available to the Complainant will be discussed, along with other options outlined in Section 10.5 above. - (2) The Title IX Coordinator/Compliance Officer will notify the Respondent in writing that a informal complaint has been filed against him or her.
+This notice will include known details such as the parties involved, the college policies that are alleged to have been violated, and the conduct allegedly constituting the policy violation. - (3) The Title IX Coordinator/Compliance Officer will meet with the Complainant. - (4) Through this process, the Title IX Coordinator/Compliance Officer and the Provost will determine what informal action may be appropriate to sufficiently remediate the impact of the alleged misconduct and prevent its recurrence.